jfredrickson/tensouth-nextcloud/README.md

 docker-compose up -d
 ```

 Upon initial deployment, you will have to create a new admin account.
-The database configuration options on the setup page do not matter because they will be overridden by environment variables.

 ## Upgrading